-Data can be appended to the last block of an append-only file provided that the protection prevents the job from reading the file, and the feature test switch FTDAIR is set equal to 0 at MONGEN-time, by using a USETO to the last block followed by an OUTPUT.
-The monitor will read the block into the monitor buffer, copy words n + 1 through 200 from the user's buffer into the monitor buffer, and rewrite the block.
+Data can be appended to the last block of an append-only file provided that the protection does not prevent the job from accessing the file, and the feature test switch FTDAIR is set equal to 0 at MONGEN-time, by using a USETO to the last block followed by an OUTPUT.
+The monitor will read the block into the monitor buffer, copy words n + 1 minus 200 from the user's buffer into the monitor buffer, and rewrite the block.
+On an INBUF, the byte count size is set appropriately.
 The current length of the block can be obtained by examining the LOOKUP/ENTER block.
-It is not necessary that a user program read the last block of a file before appending to it, any data in the file is not changed.
+It is not necessary that a user program read the last block of a file before appending to it; any data in the file is not changed.